-Tan Sri Yahya graduated from Monash University, Australia with a Bachelor of Medicine and Bachelor of Surgery degree in December 1974.
+Tan Sri Yahya graduated from Monash University, Australia with a Bachelor of Medicine and Bachelor of Surgery degree in December 1974 and in October 1984, he received a Diploma of Fellowship from The Royal College of Surgeons and Physicians of Glasgow, Scotland, United Kingdom.

 After completing his housemanship in Hospital Sultanah Aminah in Johor Bahru in December 1975, Tan Sri Yahya became a Medical Officer in Kota Tinggi District Hospital from January 1976 to April 1976, and subsequently, a Medical Officer in Hospital Sultanah Aminah from May 1976 to December 1978.
 He then took on the position of Senior Medical Officer in the Department of Surgery in Kuala Lumpur General Hospital in January 1979.
-In January 1980, Tan Sri Yahya joined the Fellowship of the Royal College of Surgeons and Physicians of Glasgow, Scotland, United Kingdom as a training surgeon until June 1981.
+In January 1980, Tan Sri Yahya obtained the Fellowship of the Royal College of Surgeons and Physicians of Glasgow, Scotland, United Kingdom as a training surgeon until June 1981.
 Thereafter, in July 1981, Tan Sri Yahya joined the Department of Cardiothoracic Surgery at Brompton Hospital, London, United Kingdom as a Senior Surgical Resident, and became the Surgical Registrar there from January 1983 to November 1983.
-He subsequently returned to Malaysia and joined the Kuala Lumpur General Hospital as a Cardiothoracic Surgeon in December 1983, before becoming a Consultant Surgeon between July 1985 and September 1998.
-During his tenure there, he was also the Head of Department of Cardiothoracic Surgery between July 1985 and June 1992.
-From October 1998 to October 2002, Tan Sri Yahya took on the position as the Medical Director and Head and Senior Consultant Cardiothoracic Surgeon at the National Heart Institute and subsequently as the Medical Director and acting Chief Executive Officer of the National Heart Institute from November 2002 until February 2004.

-From February 2004 until December 2017, Tan Sri Yahya was a Consultant Cardiothoracic Surgeon at the Damansara Specialist Hospital Sdn Bhd.
-Between August 2006 and August 2015, Tan Sri Yahya was also the visiting Consultant Cardiothoracic Surgeon at the Selangor Specialist Hospital Sdn Bhd.
+He subsequently returned to Malaysia and joined the Kuala Lumpur General Hospital, first as a Cardiothoracic Surgeon from December 1983 to June 1985, and then as the Head and Senior Consultant Cardiothoracic Surgeon from July 1985 to June 1992 and finally, as the Medical Consultant Surgeon from July 1992 to September 1998.
+From October 1998 to October 2002.
+Tan Sri Yahva took on the position as the Medical Director and Head and Senior Consultant Cardiothoracic Surgeon at the National Heart Institute of Malaysia and subsequently as the Medical Director and acting Chief Executive Officer of the National Heart Institute of Malaysia from November 2002 until February 2004.
+Tan Sri Yahya was also the visiting Consultant Cardiothoracic Surgeon at the Selangor Specialist Hospital Sdn Bhd between August 2006 and August 2015 and a visiting Consultant Cardiothoracic Surgeon at Damansara Specialist Hospital Sdn Bhd between February 2004 and May 2018.